raj23manj/springBoot/jokesapp/README.md

           or having direct access to each other
         * chat room, or online gaming, where each person are connected to a central(mediator)
       * Memento
+        * a token/handle representing the system state.
+Lets us roll back to the state whe the token was generated.
+May or may not directly expose state information.
+        * example a bank with balance.
+The momento object will have balance set to it as a state and passed.
+If rollback the use this state
       * Null object
       * Observer
       * State